jsapp21/rss-project/README.md

 - useContext
     - accepts a context object and returns the current context value determined by the vlaue prop of the nearest provider.

+- optional chaining
+Only use ?. in situations where the thing on the left might not exist.